kamni/vuppudj/README.md

     git clone https://github.com/kamni/vuppudj.git

-Link or copy the Django project that you wish to run into the `django` folder of this project.
-For example, if you are on a *nix machine, you might do:
+Copy the Django project that you wish to run into the `django` folder of this project (or clone it from your repository):

-    ln -s /path-to-myproj/myprojname /path-to-vuppudj/myprojname
+    cp -r /path-to-myproj/myprojname /path-to-vuppudj/myprojname

 Create a project.cfg file in root of vuppudj: